New and Improved Algorithms for Unordered Tree Inclusion: An -time algorithm

+Moreover, from the above discussion, it can be seen that \algb~examines the same set of sequences $v_{j_1} \triangleleft v_{j_2} \triangleleft \cdots \triangleleft v_{j_{k'}}$ as \alga~examines when ignoring virtual nodes.
+Furthermore, addition of an element is not performed at any virtual node, and no element is deleted at any virtual or non-virtual node $v$ in constructing $S(v)$.
+Therefore, \algb~correctly computes $S(v,v_i)$s.

-We can see that $|E'|$ is $O(n)$ since \begin{itemize} \item $|V(T'(v))|$ is $O(n)$, \item Each non-virtual node in $G'(V',E')$ has at most one incoming edge and at most one outgoing edge, \item Each edge connects non-virtual node and virtual node. \end{itemize} Therefore, the total number of set operations is reduced to $O(2^d n)$, from which the lemma follows. \end{proof}
+Next we analyze the time complexity.
+We can see that $|E'| = O(n)$ since: \begin{itemize} \item $|V(T'(v))| = O(n)$; \item each non-virtual node in $G'(V',E')$ has at most one incoming edge and at most one outgoing edge; and \item each new edge connects a non-virtual node and virtual node. \end{itemize} Therefore, the total number of set operations is $O(d \cdot 2^d \cdot n)$, and the lemma follows. \end{proof}